-Joy’s work resulted in the founding of the first Italian, Greek and Asian youth orchestras, and inspired many other new youth orchestras round the world, a role that the orchestra continues today.
+Joy’s work resulted in the founding of the first Italian, Greek and Asian youth orchestras, and inspired many other new youth orchestras around the world, a role that the orchestra continues today.
 Her commitment to the education of Europe’s finest young musicians, to their scholarship, and to their continued professional development has set her apart from others.
-She is affectionately known as “Mrs B” by generations of musicians, and over 3,000 alumni who now feature (for the most part) in the world’s most successful symphony orchestras.
+She was affectionately known as “Mrs B” by generations of musicians, and over 3,000 alumni who now feature (for the most part) in the world’s most successful symphony orchestras.
 To her they were her family and she took pride in all their achievements, celebrating the fact that many met and married and had children through her work.
 Joy often talked of herself as the EUYO’s ‘grandmother’, and indeed she was in many ways the ‘world-grandmother’ of youth orchestras.

 Amongst many known classical music ensembles to have been born from the European Union Youth Orchestra, the Chamber Orchestra of Europe is the most well-known.
 Acknowledged as “the finest chamber orchestra in the world” (BBC 2, 2011), the Chamber Orchestra of Europe was founded by former EUYO players in 1981.
 It is their wealth of cultural backgrounds and shared love of music-making nurtured in their EUYO days, which remains at the heart of their inspired performances.

 From its conception, Joy Bryer dedicated all of her energy to ensuring the Orchestra’s financial stability, and that its ethos remain steadfast.
 Almost certainly, no other orchestra in the world can claim to have had only one change in management since its foundation.
 Joy Bryer held the reins of the organisation until January 2013 when it underwent a restructuring and acquired its first CEO.
 At this point, Joy took on the newly created role of ‘President’.
-Wherever Joy went she took with her an impassioned rhetoric of a united Europe, investing in Europe’s youth.
-She believed and advocated for access to culture as a fundamental human right and pleas to governments and institutions to create the social and economic conditions for this right to be enjoyed by all.
+Wherever Joy went she took with her an impassioned rhetoric for a united Europe and the need to invest in Europe’s youth.
+She believed and advocated for access to culture as a fundamental human right, and for to governments and institutions to create the social and economic conditions for this right to be enjoyed by all.